 You will find the Discord Backup Codes in the following location.

 - Login to your Discord account.

-- Click Settings icon to view your Discord profile settings.
+- Click the Settings icon to view your Discord profile settings.

-- Press View Backup Codes under My Account Settings section.
+- Press View Backup Codes under the My Account Settings section.

 - Confirm your Discord Account Password.